-With its endeavour to be a model organization for sustainability and operational excellence based on good governance, PTT has maintained its status as a member of DJSI World, of which it was the first Thai company to join in 2012/3 in the Oil and Gas Producers Group (OIX).
-Concurrently, PTT supports all invited PTT Group companies to participate in the assessment, enabling us to manage risks and identify business opportunities for sustainable growth.
+With its endeavor to be a model organization for sustainability and operational excellence based on good governance, PTT has maintained its status as a member of DJSI World, of which it was the first Thai company to join in 2012 among oil and gas producers (Oil & Gas Upstream & Integrated: OGX).

-The DJSI assessment criteria focus on the success and effectiveness of business operations, particularly regarding contributions to economic growth and social & environmental development.
+The DJSI assessment criteria focus on the success and efficiency of business operations, particularly regarding contributions to economic growth and social & environmental development.
 One key criterion is Tax Strategy.
-In 2018, DJSI’s Tax Strategy assessment is on (i) whether the company’s tax policy is publicly available, (ii) the company’s transparency on revenue, operating profit and tax reporting, and (iii) whether the company evaluates its financial and business risks associated with taxation.
-In that year, PTT has achieved the full score and the Industry Best, which is significantly above the industry average and DJSI World average.
+Essentially, DJSI’s Tax Strategy assessment focuses on the public disclosure of tax policy, the transparency on revenue, operating profit and tax reporting, and the management of tax risks.
+Being assessed by the DJSI since 2014 until present, PTT has repeatedly achieved the full score and the Industry Best for various years, which is significantly above the industry average and DJSI World average.

 PTT Group’s taxes paid globally demonstrate our significant contributions to public finances in the countries where we operate.
-The voluntary disclosure in DJSI shows our intention to maintain transparency on our payments to governments and is consistent with PTT’s support for the EITI Principles.
+The voluntary disclosure in DJSI shows our intention to maintain transparency on our payments to governments and is consistent with PTT’s support for the Extractive Industries Transparency Initiative (EITI) Principles.
 As part of our corporate commitment to sustainable development and good governance, PTT is committed to providing transparency about tax payments made to governments and to continue an ongoing leadership in developing best practice in tax transparency.

 Our tax policy

 We believe our tax policy elucidates our good governance in the area of tax management and tax transparency, balancing the interests of our various stakeholders in the countries we operate.
-This year, we further reinforce our tax policy across PTT Group by rolling out PTT Group Tax Policy Guidelines to be embedded into the way we do our business to ensure our full compliance, comprising six tax areas: Tax Compliance, Tax Advisory & Planning, Transfer Pricing, Tax Audit, Tax Risk Management, and External Tax Advisor.
+We have further reinforced our tax policy across PTT Group by rolling out PTT Group Tax Policy Guidelines, approved by the CEO representing the member of the Board of Directors, which is reviewed annually in line with the PTT Group Way of Conduct process, to be embedded into the way we do our business to ensure our full compliance, comprising six tax areas: Tax Compliance, Tax Advisory & Planning, Transfer Pricing, Tax Audit, Tax Risk Management, and External Tax Advisor.

 2. The middle layer “Global Tax Policy Guidelines” is served as the policy guideline level to support the delivery and implementation of the Tax Policy.
 This layer provides guidelines on how tax risks are managed across the identified tax activity areas.
 The Global Tax Policy Guidelines consist of